Tablet: Van-Eyck Livery Collar

 A backstrap loom is effectively tying one end of the warp to a fixed point, such as a chair or table leg, and the other end of the warp to a stick, which is connected to a strap that goes around the back of the weaver, allowing the weaver to use their body to control the tension and stretch the warp.
 A figure (above) helps to demonstrate what a backstrap loom under tension looks like.

-A later-period loom, called the box loom, would be the closest approximation to the inkle loom, where the warp is wound onto bars on each side of the “box” and the loom itself holds the tension, depicted on the bottom left.
+A later-period loom, called the box loom, would be the closest approximation to the inkle loom, where the warp is wound onto bars on each side of the “box” and the loom itself holds the tension, depicted above.

 An Oseberg loom is another relatively primitive loom, in which the weaver has the warp tied to two fixed points and weaves between them, depicted in the illumination above.